Full Mouth Restoration Mount Pleasant, MI

 Professional, High-Quality Training

-Dr. Ribitch treats patients with one or more complex dental problems, including gum disease, decay, missing teeth, and dental injuries.
+Dr. Ribitch specializes in treating complex dental issues like gum disease, decay, missing teeth, and injuries.
 His Mt.
 Pleasant dental office is a judgment-free space where all patients can feel comfortable.
-Dr. Ribitch is a prosthodontist, which means he is experienced in examining the facial structure and addressing problems that impact the function of the teeth, gums, jaw, and facial muscles.
+As a prosthodontist, Dr. Ribitch specializes in the function and structure of your teeth, gums, jaw, and facial muscles.

 As a Kois-trained dentist, Dr. Ribitch is passionate about helping patients during their oral health journeys.
 He not only provides accurate diagnoses but also educates them on the specifics of their dental treatment.